MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-IV-National-Institute-Standards-Technology-Department-Commerce/part-401-Rights-Inventions-Made-Nonprofit-Organizations-Small-Business-Firms-Under-Government-Grants-Contracts-Cooperative-Agreements/section-401.5.md

 ##### § 401.5 Modification and tailoring of clauses. #####

-Link to an amendment published at 88 FR 17736, Mar.
-24, 2023.

 (a) Agencies should complete the blank in paragraph (g)(2) of the clauses at § 401.14 in accordance with their own or applicable government-wide regulations such as the Federal Acquisition Regulation.
-In funding agreements, agencies wishing to apply the same clause to all subcontractors as is applied to the contractor may delete paragraph (g)(2) of the clause in § 401.14 and delete the words “to be performed by a small business firm or domestic nonprofit organization” from paragraph (g)(1).
-Also, if the funding agreement is a grant or cooperative agreement, paragraph (g)(3) of the clause may be deleted.
-When either paragraph (g)(2) of the clause in § 401.14 or paragraphs (g)(2) and (3) of the clause in § 401.14 are deleted, the remaining paragraph or paragraphs should be renumbered appropriately.
+If the funding agreement is a grant or cooperative agreement, paragraph (g)(3) of the clause may be deleted.

-(b) Agencies should complete paragraph (l), “Communications”, at the end of the clauses at § 401.14 by designating a central point of contact for communications on matters relating to the clause.
-Additional instructions on communications may also be included in paragraph (l) of the clause in § 401.14.
+(b) Agencies should complete paragraph (l) of the clause in § 401.14, “Communication,” by designating a central point of contact for communications on matters relating to the clause.
+Agencies may also include additional information on communications in paragraph (l) of the clause in § 401.14.

 (c) Agencies may replace the italicized words and phrases in the clause at § 401.14 with those appropriate to the particular funding agreement.
 For example, “contractor” could be replaced by “grantee.”
 Depending on its use, “agency” or “Federal agency” can be replaced either by the identification of the agency or by the specification of the particular office or official within the agency.